ACM ICMR 2024

 1University of Bergen, 2SimulaMet, 3KU Leuven, 4NICT, 5University of Science - VNUHCM (HCMUS)

 Deepfakes (left): These are falsified media created using sophisticated AI-based media manipulation tools and techniques.
 Cheapfakes (right): These include falsified media created with/without contemporary non-AI based editing tools which are easily accessible.
 Photoshopping tools can be used to tamper with images.
 Videos can be sped up or slowed down to change the intent or misrepresent the person in the video.
 Re-contextualizing includes associating falsified or unrelated claims with a genuine image to misrepresent events or persons.
-This challenge is focused on detecting re-contextualized cheapfakes
+This challenge is focused on detecting re-contextualized cheapfakes.

 Abstract